KapuluruBhuvaneswariVspdbct/Executive_insights_dashboard/README.md

-# 📊 EXECUTIVE SALES ANLYTIICS  Dashboard – Tableau
+# 📊 EXECUTIVE SALES ANLYTIICS  Dashboard – Power BI

-This project presents an interactive **HR Analytics Dashboard** built with **Tableau Public** and embedded seamlessly using **HTML**, **Bootstrap**, and **JavaScript**.
+This project presents an interactive **HR Analytics Dashboard** built with **Power BI ** and embedded seamlessly using **HTML**, **Bootstrap**, and **JavaScript**.
 It allows users to switch between key HR insights like product data, customer breakdowns, and yearly trends with one-click navigation.

 ---

 ## 🔍 Overview

 This dashboard aims to visualize key HR analytics data with a clean and responsive web interface.
-Users can interact with different Tableau dashboards without leaving the page.
+Users can interact with different Power BI dashboards without leaving the page.

 ### 📌 Features

-- Embedded **Tableau Public** dashboards for interactive data exploration
+- Embedded **Power BI ** dashboards for interactive data exploration
 - Three main views:
   - 📦 Products Overview
   - 👥 Customer Distribution